romene/Naturaily-netlify/_posts/2018-07-12-vue-cli-3-new-era-in-frontend-development.md

 As mentioned earlier, new Vue CLI provides you with a list of the most useful plugins with support out of the box.

-All you have to do is to just check plugins that you find interesting in creation process or run '_vue add < plugin name >'_ in existing app.
+All you have to do is to just check plugins that you find interesting in creation process or run _`vue add < plugin name >`_ in existing app.
 Thanks to that you can set up your new app really fast, especially when you create your own preset with your the most favorite plugins.

 Plugins which you can choose: